-Today's high-income countries have developed the capability to manage conventional disaster risks - earthquakes, floods, fires, etc. - with remarkable success (Kellenberg and Mobarak 2007).
+In today's high-income countries, risk governance is based on the capability to manage conventional disaster risks - earthquakes, floods, fires, etc. - with remarkable success (Kellenberg and Mobarak 2007).
 Even if hurricane Katrina caused a death toll of nearly 2'000 and the Tohoku earthquake caused more than 15'000 casualties, these are exceptional impacts in rich countries, while in developing countries much larger death tolls are still frequent.